 You’re eligible to apply at age 65.
 If Medicare will be your main insurance, you should apply sometime in the 3 months before the month of your 65th birthday.

-Your open enrollment is based on your birthday.
+Your initial enrollment is based on your birthday.
 It’s a seven-month span that begins 3 months before your 65th birthday month.
 Register within this time to avoid penalties.
-Don’t confuse this enrollment period with the Annual Election Period (AEP) in the fall.
-The AEP differs and is only for switching your drug or Medicare Advantage plan.

 How Long Does it Take to Get Your Medicare Card?

 Most of the time, you’ll get your Medicare card about 3 weeks after applying.